FPSAC/FPSAC.github.io/README.md

   - favicon
   - css folder
   - posters of conferences
-  - thumbnail folder for the posters the thumbnails are built from the main directory using `make thumbnails`
+  - thumbnail folder for the posters (these are built from the main directory using `make thumbnails`)

 ## Main design goals